-Instantly Convert Your WordPress Site to a Static Site Using a Plugin
+Instantly Convert Your WordPress Site to a Static Site Using Simply Static plugin

 Why Consider a Static Site?